 How does the KG80 compare to the Generac SG100?

 Both serve the 80-100 kW gaseous bracket.
-The KG80 uses Kohler's integrated platform with PMG alternator excitation (better for nonlinear loads).
-The Generac SG100 offers 20 kW more headroom at slightly higher cost.
-Decision often comes down to local dealer support and BMS integration preferences.
+The KG80 uses Kohler's brushless rare-earth PM-excited alternator (Fast-Response) for short-circuit and nonlinear-load behavior.
+The Generac SG100 offers 20 kW more headroom.
+Decision typically comes down to local dealer support, controller/BMS integration, and install logistics.